 Sarah understands her current role as promoter of peace initiatives with the IPC as part of the church’s call to prophetic action.
 “The book of Isaiah is one place where we see the two key roles of the prophet: first, to denounce what is wrong, and second, to proclaim God’s vision for well-being and peace rooted in loving justice.
 As Reformed Christians, our emphasis on the sovereignty of God compels us to reject all powers and systems in this world that undermine God’s desired fullness of life for creation, and to offer our lives toward the realization of that vision of shalom.”
 Sarah believes that her effectiveness hinges on both the tasks she performs and the life she leads.
 “I am committed to modeling the pursuit of peace in my own life and relationships,” she says, “and I thrive on encouraging others to join me in seeking to be a faithful disciple of our Lord Jesus in responding to our communities and world as we strive to be, in word and deed, the one body of Christ.”

 Sarah was born and raised in Los Angeles, California, and grew up in First Presbyterian Church of Gardena.
-She joined Shadow Hills Presbyterian in Sunland, California, in 1997 and is now a teaching elder of San Fernando Presbytery, which ordained her to her call in mission service on September 12, 2010.
-In addition to a master of divinity degree from McCormick Theological Seminary she holds a bachelor’s degree in music and Spanish literature from Occidental College in Los Angeles.
+In 1997, she joined Shadow Hills Presbyterian in Sunland, California, and is now a teaching elder of San Fernando Presbytery, which ordained her to her call in mission service on September 12, 2010.
+In addition to an M.Div. degree from McCormick Theological Seminary, she holds a bachelor’s degree in music and Spanish literature from Occidental College in Los Angeles.

 Birthday: February 3